phemidawhiz/onlinebookstore/README.md

 # Setup

-Clone Repository - Git Clone https://github.com/phemidawhiz/onlinebookstore.git
+1. Clone Repository - Git Clone https://github.com/phemidawhiz/onlinebookstore.git

-Click the WebApi.sln to open the project in visual studio
+2. Click the WebApi.sln to open the project in visual studio

+3. Install dapper, npgsql, nunit using nuggets package manager.

-Run the project by clicking the play button or pressing f5 key and visit the postman documentation at https://documenter.getpostman.com/view/2371999/2sA3QwbV1r for endpoint details
+4. Run the project by clicking the play button or pressing f5 key

+5. Visit the postman documentation at https://documenter.getpostman.com/view/2371999/2sA3QwbV1r for endpoint details

 # High Level Design in a nut shell